1969 Major League Baseball season: Logo

-A special silhouetted batter logo, still in use by the league today, was created by Jerry Dior to commemorate the anniversary.
+A special silhouetted batter logo, still in use by the league today, was created by Jerry Dior to commemorate the 100th anniversary of professional baseball.
+Every player and official in Major League Baseball wore a jersey patch that featured the logo and the phrase "100th anniversary" in red letters.
 It has served as inspiration for logos for other sports leagues in the United States—most notably the National Basketball Association, which used the silhouette of Jerry West to create their current logo, unveiled after the 1968–69 season.